RoobyD/wildlife-incentives/README.md

 1. Start the frontend development server: `npm run dev` (or `yarn dev`)
 2. Start the backend development server: `python app.py` (or your backend start command)

-## Copyright (c) 2025 Miles Brandl, Vanderbilt Boyce, Rooby Dartiny
+## Copyright (c) 2025 Miles Brandl, Vanderbilt Boyce, Rooby Dartiny, Aidan Stoner

 All rights reserved.
 This project is intended for educational purposes as part of a hackathon(2025) at The College Of New Jersey.
 Use of this code for non-commercial educational purposes is permitted.
 Commercial use is prohibited without explicit permission from the authors.